 - Buprenorphine acts as a replacement to the addict’s original drug of choice, tricking the opioid receptors in the brain into thinking they are receiving another drug and in turn, preventing withdrawal symptoms

-- Naloxone prevents abuse of the medication in addition to other opiates by blocking opioid receptors in the brain, making it impossible for the patient to achieve a high when taking heroin and other opiates
+- Naloxone prevents abuse of the medication in addition to other opiates by blocking opioid receptors in the brain, making it impossible for the client to achieve a high when taking heroin and other opiates

 When to take Suboxone

 One critical piece of administering Suboxone is knowing when it should be taken.
-Typically, a medical detox setting will require a patient addicted to opiates to wait a minimum of 24 hours (sometimes as long as 48 hours) after consuming their last dose of an opioid prior to administering Suboxone.
+Typically, a medical detox setting will require a client addicted to opiates to wait a minimum of 24 hours (sometimes as long as 48 hours) after consuming their last dose of an opioid prior to administering Suboxone.

-Precipitated withdrawals result in the patient experiencing a set of symptoms consistent with what they would expect from a typical opiate withdrawal, except the symptoms onset very quickly and have been known to be much more intense.
+Precipitated withdrawals result in the client experiencing a set of symptoms consistent with what they would expect from a typical opiate withdrawal, except the symptoms onset very quickly and have been known to be much more intense.
 Some common symptoms of precipitated withdrawal are:

 - Muscle aches and physical pain